jfjlaros/simpleRPC/docs/api/vector.rst

     v[11] = 9;

-Note that a Vector, like any higher order data structure should be passed by reference.
+Note that a Vector, like any higher order data structure, should be passed by reference.

 Class definition